0z-cloud/vx/ansible/README.md

                 - main

-* Information about run process:
+* Information about the run process:

-    1. When all settings filled correctly, you can run the wrapper, for get a list of all commands needed for run step by step:
+    1. When all settings filled correctly, you can run the wrapper, to get a list of all commands needed for run step by step:

         ```{{ ansible_root }}/\!_stand-minimal.sh```